tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 Standard Action

 These magical disguises are used by thieves and assassins.
 Each one lasts for 1d3 + 1 uses.
-When used, you cast the wizard utility spell [change self](../Character-Rules/Rituals.md#change-self) at 3rd level (champion: 5th level; epic: 7th level).
+When used, you cast the wizard utility spell [change self](../Character-Rules/Rituals.md#change-self) at 3rd level, 5th level at champion tier, and 7th level at epic tier.
 Afterward, the mask takes on your appearance.

 **Cost:** 150 gp; champion: 250 gp; epic: 350 gp.